anil-rug/GWW/README.md

 2. Refresh Rentable list : Use 0 to refresh list
 3. Rent a vehicle : Rents vehicle and returns the change
 4. Added Use case diagram

+# To run the code

+Rent.scala file needs to be executed and user needs to input their choices through the console.
+Run the main.
+0 = refresh the list in case threshold of vehicle renting time has passed 999 = quit
+threshold: time duration for renting the car